Overview of this Intermediate Functional Fitness Plan

 45 minutes is long.
 Though it’s only 15 minutes more than the many half-hour Beachbody programs like “9 Week Control Freak,” for some reason 30 minutes is a million times easier to fit into a busy schedule than nearly an hour, because the 45 minutes turns into a full hour with prep and cool-down.
 To add insult to injury, the fact that so much of each 645 episode is idle talking (not working out) made me wish they’d cut down the talking and shortened the overall time!
 This is a good place to emphasize again that it would have been nice to have some days be shorter than 45 minutes for variety.

 Now let’s talk about the overall time.
-For a person beginning Beachbody at-home workouts, I wonder if the 3 month span might be too intimidating, even though it’s broken into phases of a month in duration.
+For a person beginning Beachbody workouts at home, I wonder if the 3 month span might be too intimidating, even though it’s broken into phases of a month in duration.
 In contrast, #mbf and #mbfa are extremely doable and satisfying since they’re just 3 weeks each.

 Finally, the 645 program actually took me longer than 3 months because I had to add in an extra rest day almost every week (my body works far better with 5 days of working out, weekly — and my life is hectic).
 For other programs, I could sometimes catch up by “doing a double” (putting two workouts into one day) but there was NO WAY that I’d ever be able to squeeze two 45 minute workouts into my working mother-of-two existence.